 The consequence of these design-related differences are two distinct use cases: one spacecraft (i) has a free running on-board clock (OBC) and the ground has to correlate its clock (set to UTC) dynamically to the OBC; the other spacecraft (ii) on-board clock has to be controlled in terms of a synchronization with the GPS time due to mission requirements, which in turn is to be correlated with ground clock in UTC.
 The time correlation follows in a static way as the conversion between GPS and UTC is known.

 Both examples are part of the European Data Relay System (EDRS) system, also known as SpaceDataHighway, which is owned and commercially operated by Airbus.
 It is a European constellation of GEO satellites that relay information and data between spacecraft, UAVs and ground stations.
-The communication links consist of Ka-band antennas but also of laser communication terminals (LCT).
-The discussion is done following the principles of (i) EDRS-A data handling which has a synchronous, deterministic reporting of the on-board time data versus (ii) the EDRS-C satellite which allows an asynchronous reporting of on-board time data transmitted by CCSDS telemetry packets according the ECSS PUS standard [20] for time correlation.
+The payload communication links consist of Ka-band antennas but also of laser communication terminals (LCT).
+The discussion is done following the principles of (i) EDRS-A data handling which has a periodic, deterministic reporting of the on-board time data versus (ii) the EDRS-C satellite which allows reports of on-board time data transmitted by CCSDS telemetry packets according the ECSS PUS standard [20] for time correlation.

 Example for synchronous reporting of on-board time data

 The EDRS-A spacecraft sends cyclic telemetry where fixed TM allocations are transported TM frame by TM frame.
-32 of these so-called minor frames constitute 1 major frame, which means, TM acquisitions are repeated after the reception of 32 minor frames.
-In addition to the fixed telemetry allocations there are also areas reserved for variable reporting mechanisms; however, like other near real-time related telemetry acquisitions also the OBC data have allocations within the fixed telemetry part of the frames.
+32 of these so-called minor frames constitute 1 major frame, i.e., TM acquisitions are repeated after the reception of 32 minor frames.
+In addition to the fixed telemetry allocations there are also areas reserved for variable reporting mechanisms; like other near real-time related telemetry acquisitions also the OBC data have allocations within the fixed telemetry part of the frames.